samyeyo/rtc/README.md

 - Embed any files with your executable, even Lua binary modules with in-memory loading
 - Access embedded files seamlessly from your Lua scripts
 - Deploy your applications easily without the need to install Lua
-- Compile from command line or using a GUI frontend

 ## Installation